-I’ve been putting off this post about my time in London’s Trafalger Square, because I’ve been desperately searching for a photo that is over 20 years old and is an integral part of why I returned to Trafalger Square! + a million other reasons + tasty recipes and adventures I’d wanted to share!
+I’ve been putting off this post about my time in London’s Trafalgar Square, because I’ve been desperately searching for a photo that is over 20 years old and is an integral part of why I returned to Trafalgar Square! + a million other reasons + tasty recipes and adventures I’d wanted to share!
 The history goes a little something like this..

 Back in the day, aunt goes

 all wanderlust on an adventure, winds up in London, meet a hilarious and charming Brit, marries said Brit, and continues living right outside London for the better part of two decades.

 Somewhere toward the late beginning of this very adorable story, my parents whisked then miniature Nat away to foggy London town for a visit.
 I don’t remember a whole lot about that trip, here’s what I do: